“This article is part of The Belief Bucket series, where we debunk common myths about alcohol and its perceived benefits.”

 The Only Sustainable Option

-Freedom vs. Obsession
+Freedom vs. obsession

 Moderation keeps us obsessed with counting drinks, setting rules, and bargaining with ourselves.
 Sobriety takes that weight away.